JStoresund/notes-V25/nettverk/_nettverk.md

     - IP address
     - Maintain routing tables, implement routing algs
     - Broadcast domain: subnet
+  - Broadcast domain = domain where broadcast is possible (I think)
+  - Collision domain = domain where collision is possible (multiple devices on same interface of switch)
 - Forwarding
   - Self-learning, forwarding by flooding or selective send
   - Switch learning which hosts can be reached through which interfaces